LiskHQ/lsk-faucet/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/liskhq/lsk-faucet)
 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/liskhq/lsk-faucet)

-LSK faucet is a web application that can be configured and deployed to get custom ERC20 tokens on any network.
+LSK faucet is a web application that can be configured and deployed to get ETH and custom ERC20 tokens on any test network.
 The tokens can be used to test and troubleshoot your decentralized application or protocol before going live on the Mainnet.

 ## Features